GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_2.md

 In general, there are a few things to keep in mind when creating a map:

 - The main map should cover the largest portion of the page and be centred.
-- A complete map must have a legend, sources, title, scale, and neccessary other information to contextualize the information presented on the map.
+- A complete map must have a legend, sources, title, scale, and necessary other information to contextualize the information presented on the map.
 - Additional information, such as title, sources, scale bar, legend, orientation, etc. should be scaled accordingly.
     - Titles should be large so the reader can identify it as the main topic of the map.
     - Additional information should be smaller and moved out of the main focus of the page (e.g. at the bottom, to the sides, or in the corners).